-COLUMBUS, Georgia, June 2, 2014 /PRNewswire/ -- Aflac Incorporated (NYSE: AFL) announced today that it will make a webcast presentation at RetailInvestorConferences.com.
-Daniel A. Bellware, CPA, Senior Manager, Investor Relations, is scheduled to webcast a presentation on June 5, 2014, at 1:00 p.m.
-EDT.
-The Aflac Incorporated presentation will cover the company's outlook for 2014 and its strategy for growth in the U.S. and Japanese insurance markets.
+COLUMBUS, Ga., Nov.
+10, 2014 /PRNewswire/ -- Aflac Incorporated ( NYSE: AFL) announced today that it will make a webcast presentation at RetailInvestorConferences.com.
+Daniel A. Bellware, CPA, senior manager, Investor Relations, is scheduled to webcast a presentation on November 13, 2014, at 9:10 a.m.
+EST. The Aflac Incorporated presentation will cover the company's outlook for 2014 and 2015 and its strategy for growth in the U.S. and Japanese insurance markets.

 The interactive presentation will be webcast live at the following web address: